 More accurately, the following order (still simplified) is found in the ruleset

 - Outbound NAT rules

-- NAT rules for the Load Balancing daemon (relayd)
+- NAT rules for the Load Balancing daemon (

-- Rules dynamically received from RADIUS for OpenVPN and IPsec clients
+- Rules dynamically received from RADIUS for IPsec and OpenVPN clients

 - Internal automatic rules (pass and block for various items like lockout, snort, DHCP, etc.)

 - Rules defined on interface group tabs (Including IPsec and OpenVPN)

 - Rules defined on interface tabs (WAN, LAN, OPTx, etc)